aganesan94/ckad/Chapter-7-State_Persistence/Statefulset/readme.md

 * By default a PVC is shared in a StatefulSet.
 Not all storage options do not support this option
 *  This can be achieved using a volumeClaimTemplates section under the stateful set definition which has all the information of hte PersistentVolumeClaim.
 This definition creates a PV and a PVC per replica or per pod. it is an array

+Step 1: Create a service with clusterIP as none
+Step 2: Include the service name in the StatefulSet spec section Step 3: Include host and subdomain in the spec section of the pod.